Don Tregonning: Coaching career

 In 1953 Tregonning travelled to England and partnered with Peter Cawthorn in organising and setting up a tennis school.
 In 1955 he was appointed Danish national coach, being tasked with preparing the Danish Davis Cup team.
 Among Tregonning's students was Kurt Nielsen who went on to play in the finals of 1955 Wimbledon competitions becoming the first Dane to play in a Men's singles final of a Grand Slam tournament.

 Tregonning was head-professional at Fawkner Park Tennis Courts and for 20 years the head-coach at Kooyong Lawn Tennis Club, which was then the site of the Australian Open.
 In February 1956 he and five others founded the Professional Tennis Association of Victoria, which later changed its name to Tennis Coaches Australia Victoria, Inc. (TCAV) in 1973.
 On several occasions Tregonning managed Linton Cup and Wilson Cup teams, before turning to private school coaching at St. Catherine's, Methodist Ladies' College, Mount Scopus Memorial College and others.

 The Australian Davis Cup team was under Tregonning's supervision in 1969.
 When Harry Hopman was establishing his tennis academy in 1970 and later his International Tennis Camp Tregonning travelled to the United States to assist him in doing so and coaching at the academy and camp.

-During his 30 years coaching the Japanese national team Tregonning coached Japanese Olympic quarter finalist Jun Kamiwazumi who would go on to play in the quarter finals of French Open mixed doubles competitions and Japanese player Toshiro Sakai who would go on to becoming a four time Asiad gold medalist and French Open doubles quarter finalist.
+During his 30 years coaching the Japan national team Tregonning coached Japanese Olympic quarter finalist Jun Kamiwazumi who would go on to play in the quarter-finals of the French Open mixed doubles competitions and Japanese player Toshiro Sakai who would go on to become a four time Asiad gold medalist and French Open doubles quarter finalist.
 Both players later beat the Australian Davis Cup team in the "Australian Davis Cup".

 Students of Tregonning included Australian junior champion Cliff Letcher who would become a US Open doubles finalist and two time Australian Open doubles finalist and 1979 Australian Open boys' singles and doubles champion Greg Whitecross.

 In the 1990s Tregonning took on coaching squads from the Philippines, Japan and China.

 In 2010 Tregonning was inducted into the TCAV Hall of Fame with the status of Legend and Founding Member.

 Tregonning retired to coaching from his private court at his home in Templestowe, Melbourne.
 He died on 14 September 2022 at Austin Hospital, Melbourne.